Banner (Australian rules football): History

 A terminology change occurred in the mid 1970s.
 "The race" became a "run-through".
 There was no specific reason for the change of name, other than a generational change of cheer squad members.
 However, media reports from the 1960s and early 1970s had often used the name "banner", a precursor of what was to come.

 During the 1970s run-throughs became wider and taller.
 Due to the increased size of run-throughs in the early 1980s, ropes began being used for additional support.
 Each week, the cheer squad would gather, and construct from crepe paper and adhesive tape, a run-through with an inspirational message, or a message derogatory of the other team, on each side.
 With fence mounted banners rarely in use, the terminology for a run-through became "banner".
 Banners were now several metres tall, and the few supporters holding the poles from the base were replaced with three supporters holding tethers from the top of the pole and five or six at the base, for each pole.
 It is generally raised 20 or 30 metres away from the fence.

 Traditionally, the captain would lead the team through the run-through, with his teammates trailing behind.
 During the 1980s teams began to gather their players in front of the banner before breaking through it together in a display of togetherness and teamwork.

 Advertising first appeared on run-throughs in the late 1970s.
 Costs increased commensurate with the size of the run-through, creating a need for additional funding.
-Early advertising was in club colors and often incorporated into the run-through's message.
-After 2000, approximately, advertising logos often appeared in their own color.
-If different from the club colors, this detracts from the visual effect of the banner.
+Early advertising was in club colours and often incorporated into the run-through's message.
+After 2000, approximately, advertising logos often appeared in their own colour.
+If different from the club colours, this detracts from the visual effect of the banner.
 Inspirational, or anti-opposition, messages were replaced by advertising slogans, creating an insipid feel to the banner.

 In 2014, Collingwood Football Club banned the cheer squad from creating or holding the team's banner.
 The club now arranges this themselves.
 They have replaced the traditional crepe banner with a fabric curtain.
 It remains to be seen if terminology will change again.
 The curtain method is also used by other clubs.